-By distributing profits in the form of dividends rather than salary, an S corporation and its owners avoid payroll taxes on these amounts.
+By distributing profits in the form of dividends rather than salary, an S corporation shareholder and the Company avoid payroll taxes on these amounts.
 Because of the increasing taxable Social Security wage base and additional Medicare tax on wages in excess of $200,000 ($250,000 for joint filers and $125,000 for married filing separately), the potential tax savings from classifying payments as dividends rather than salary may be even greater than before.

 Is your salary reasonable?

-While, there are no specific guidelines for reasonable compensation in the tax code or regulations, various courts, have ruled on this issue.
+While there are no specific guidelines for reasonable compensation for S corporation shareholders in the tax code or regulations, various courts, have ruled on this issue.
 Their decisions have been based on the facts and circumstances of each case.
 Factors considered in determining reasonable compensation include:

 - Training and experience

 - Educational Background